smartwinnr/site-smartwinnr/site/content/_index.md

             </div>
             <div class="col-lg-12">
               <div class="card-title">
-                <h3 class="ml-bold-text">Users Love Us</h3>
+                <h3 class="ml-bold-text">Easiest To Use </h3>
-                <p>Products in the Leader quadrant in the Enterprise Grid® Report are rated highly by G2 users and have substantial Satisfaction and Market Presence scores</p>
+                <p>The Easiest to Use product in the Usability Index earned the highest Ease of Use rating in its category</p>
             </div>
            </div>
          </div>